Skip to Main Content

 U.S. Supreme Court

 Just like with the highest state court in state case law citations, when citing decisions of the United States Supreme Court, you should include only the year the case was decided in the parenthetical.
+The reader will already know the case is from the Supreme Court due to the case reporter's name.

 For example, the Lawson v.
 FMR LLC case was eventually reversed by the United States Supreme Court.
 The Court reversed the decision of the First Circuit Court of Appeals by ruling that the whistleblower statute's protection includes employees of a public company's private contractors and subcontractors.